tobiasbriones/blog/mathswe/eng/dev/gp/providing-templates-for-repetitive-general--purpose-projects-2024-09-20/index.md

 ---

+There are various options, not so great, to reuse project setups while creating many web applications (either monoliths or microfrontends).

+If you want to create microfrontends, fixing the consistency and organizational standards is crucial.
+These have significantly more overhead than microservices due to the messy web ecosystem and many projects sharing the same setup.

+Since no solution is great and I need the one that helps the fastest while understanding other requirements, I decided to create templates and copy-paste them into projects that share the same setup.

+While working with templates, I still must ensure they're not duplicate so they're maintainable among templates and kind of "composable."
+It is crucial to keep templates in "good shape" since these are supposed to be sources of truth for all underlying applications (e.g., all React apps).

 The repository I created will be for hosting any significant template to apply to all projects as a base standard.
-I will include the template for a React + TS + SWC + Vite + Vitest + Bootstrap web application.
+I will include the template for a React + TS + SWC + Vite + Vitest + etc. web application.
 I will experiment in this repository and will evolve the templates according to needs, considering them as, at least, a temporary help.